 Professor of Law and Director, Intellectual Property and Technology Program

 Dr. Calboli specializes in Intellectual Property, International Trade Law, and European Union Law.
 At Marquette she teaches a variety of courses, including Intellectual Property Law, Trademark Law, International Intellectual Property, Intellectual Property Theory, European Union Law, International Law, and International Business Transactions.
-She is frequently invited as guest lecturer, and has taught modules for the WIPO LL.M.
+She is frequently invited as guest lecturer, and has taught modules for the World Intellectual Property Organization (WIPO) LL.M.
 Program in Torino, the CEIPI/WIPO Program in Strasburg, the University of Nijmegen, the University of Amsterdam, the University of Essex, the Chinese University of Hong-Kong, the European Institute of Macau, and the University of Queensland.
-In 2011, she was the CIPLIT Visiting Professor of Law at DePaul University College of Law.
-Since 2012, she is a Visiting Professor at the Faculty of Law of the National University of Singapore.
+In 2011, she was the CIPLIT Visiting Professor of Intellectual Property Law at DePaul University College of Law.
+She is currently on academic leave and is a Visiting Professor at the Faculty of Law of the National University of Singapore.

-Dr. Calboli was the inaugural Director of the Marquette Intellectual Property & Technology Program , and she has served as the Faculty Advisor of the Marquette Intellectual Property Law Review and the Faculty Liaison to the Intellectual Property Section of the Wisconsin State until 2012.
-At Marquette Law School, she has been the Chair of the Academic Program Committee, the Chair of the Diversity Committee, a member of the Curriculum Committee, the Student Publication Committee, and the Speakers from Practice Committee.
-In addition to her service to the Law School, Dr. Calboli is also a dedicated member of several professional organizations, in which she serves in different executive capacities.
-She is currently, inter alia, the Co-Chair of the Professor Membership Team of the Academic Committee of the International Trademark Association (INTA), a member of the INTA Professors Task-Force, a member of the Executive Committee of the Art Law Section of the Association of American Law Schools, a Delegate to the American Society of Comparative Law, and a member of the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP), the Association Litteraire and Artistique Internationale USA(ALAI-USA), and Association of American Law Schools.
+Dr. Calboli is the Director of the Marquette Intellectual Property & Technology Program, the Faculty Advisor of the Marquette Intellectual Property Law Review, and the Faculty Liaison to the Intellectual Property Section of the Wisconsin State Bar.
+She has also served as the Chair of the Academic Program Committee, the Chair of the Diversity Committee, and as a member of the Curriculum Committee, the Student Publication Committee, and the Speakers from Practice Committee.
+In addition to her service to the Law School, Dr. Calboli is member of several professional organizations, in which she serves in different executive capacities.
+She is currently, inter alia, the Co-Chair of the Professor Membership Team of the Academic Committee of the International Trademark Association (INTA), a member of the INTA Professors Task-Force, a member of the Executive Committee of the Art Law Section of the Association of American Law Schools, a Delegate to the American Society of Comparative Law, and a member of the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP), the Association Litteraire and Artistique Internationale USA (ALAI-USA), and the International Law Association (American Branch).